 ACCM Accreditation Procedures

-The Accreditation Commission on Colleges of Medicine (ACCM/The Commission) is an independent, not for profit organisation based in the Republic of Ireland.
+The Accreditation Commission on Colleges of Medicine (ACCM/The Commission) is an international, independent, not for profit organisation based in the Republic of Ireland.
 ACCM is invited by Governments of countries that may not have a national medical accreditation body, to act on their behalf in relation to the accreditation of specified medical schools (See Footnote 1) within their jurisdiction.
 In the majority of medical schools currently under accreditation by ACCM, the student body is drawn predominantly from North America where the Liaison Committee on Medical Education (LCME) is the recognised authority for the accreditation of medical education programmes leading to the degree of M.D.
-ACCM’s standards are therefore closely aligned with those of the LCME.
+ACCM’s Standards of Accreditation are therefore closely aligned with those of the LCME.

 The US Department of Education’s National Committee on Foreign Medical Education and Accreditation (NCFMEA) recognizes ACCM as using accrediting standards comparable to those of the LCME.
 In addition, ACCM has been granted recognition by the World Federation for Medical Education (WFME) for a period of ten years until 31 December 2026 and is fully compliant with the Educational Commission on Foreign Medical Graduates (ECFMG) requirements for an internationally recognised medical accrediting agency.